ABITCONSULT/alx-pre_course/0x01-git/README.md

-Trying out the new git seld coded assignment from alx
+Trying out the new git self coded assignment from alx now on git interface